danielrosehill/LLMs-on-LLMs/prompt-engineering/prompting-tips-for-working-with-large-inputs-past-the-token-limit.md

 # Prompt

-Great.
-Could you give me some prompting tips on how to prompt GPTs and LLMs when asking them to parse a long document that is likely to exceed the token limit?
+> Could you give me some prompting tips on how to prompt GPTs and LLMs when asking them to parse a long document that is likely to exceed the token limit?
 Some strategies that can be used to get the model to chunk the input and generate based on that?

 # Output